 What is the rebound effect?

-In environmental economics, the rebound effect (also known as the setback effect) describes the Psychological phenomenon that the savings potential of efficiency improvements is not realized or only partially realized.
-The main reason for this is the change in usage behavior as a result of higher energy efficiency.
-People ultimately consume more energy than before, which cancels out (in whole or in part) the original savings.
+In environmental economics, the rebound effect (also known as the boomerang effect) describes the psychological phenomenon that the savings potential of efficiency improvements is not or only partially realized.

-This effect is real and definitely to be considered in political decisions!
-Because in the end, you consume more energy through the rebound effect than without the energy efficiency policy.
-So ignoring this psychological phenomenon would have an accelerating effect on the global warming - and that is the opposite of what an energy efficiency policy aims to achieve.
+Ignoring the psychological phenomenon would therefore have a accelerating effect on the global warming - and that is the opposite of what an energy efficiency policy aims to achieve.

 Direct rebound effect: Demand for a product increases because it can be offered at a lower price due to higher energy efficiency.